Tree Removal During Renovation: Which Northern Westchester Towns Require Permits

 Fines and replacement obligations

-Penalties vary by town but the structure is consistent: a per-tree fine, plus a requirement to replace removed trees at a specific caliper size and species.
-Some towns use a "caliper inch for caliper inch" replacement rule — if you removed a 24-inch DBH oak, you owe roughly 24 inches of new tree caliper, often distributed across multiple new plantings of 3 to 4 inch caliper specimens.
-At nursery prices for installed B&B caliper trees, that single removal can carry $4,000 to $8,000 in mandated replanting on top of the fine.
+Penalties vary by town but the structure is broadly consistent: a per-tree fine, plus a requirement to replace removed trees at a specific caliper size and species mix.
+Some ordinances use a "caliper inch for caliper inch" replacement approach — if you remove a large mature oak, you may owe an equivalent total caliper of new plantings, distributed across multiple smaller specimens at 3 to 4 inch caliper.
+At local nursery prices for installed B&B caliper trees, replacement for a single mature tree can run into the low thousands of dollars on top of any fines.

-For unpermitted removal of multiple mature trees, total enforcement exposure can easily clear $20,000–$40,000 once fines, replacement, and the cost of stopping and restarting construction are added up.
-This is not theoretical — northern Westchester towns have actually levied violations of this magnitude.
+For unpermitted removal of multiple mature trees, total enforcement exposure can be substantial once per-tree fines, replacement obligations, and the cost of stopping and restarting construction are added up.
+Confirm the specific schedule of fines and replacement multipliers with the building department or town code before any tree work begins.

 Hazard trees and storm damage